msupply-foundation/conforma-web-app/docs/internal/Element-Type-Specs.md

   - `visibility_condition` / `is_editable` -- not required, always `true` (for now, may be implemented later)
   - `parameters`, `title`, and `code` are essential

+- **maxItems** `number` -- if specified, the maximum number of items that can be added to the list (once this number is reached, the "Add" button will no longer appear)
 - **displayType** `'table' | 'cards' | 'inline' | 'list'` (default: `cards`) -- how to present the list of items, as shown here:

   - **table** view: